drlraj2805/mlt1/README.md

 ##Solution:

+##Prerequisite:

+-Basic linux
+-Git and Github
+-Jenkins
+-php/html

+so here we start :

 1.First of all, create a git repository in GitHub that will contain all the codes and webpages for the website.

 ![git](/Home_Assignment/309.png)